via-justa/admiral/README.md

 # Admiral

-Admiral - a lightweight, opinionated, command line tool to manage [ansible](https://www.ansible.com/) database based inventory.
+Admiral - a lightweight, opinionated, command-line tool to manage [Ansible](https://www.ansible.com/) database based inventory.

-Managing hundreds or thousands of hosts on different infrastructure providers in a file based inventory can be a complicated task that require a lot on managemental overhead and can lead to misconfiguration, relationship loops between groups and very long inventory files.
+Managing hundreds or thousands of hosts on different infrastructure providers in a file-based inventory can be a complicated task that requires a lot of management overhead and can lead to misconfiguration, relationship loops between groups, and very long inventory files.

-Admiral is meant to solve this issue by storing the inventory in a database and allow for better visibility of the relationships, making the inventory searchable and making the management of the inventory easier and error prone.
+Admiral is meant to solve this issue by storing the inventory in a database and allow for better visibility of the relationships, making the inventory searchable and making the management of the inventory easier and error-prone.

-As Prometheus is the most common monitoring tool this days and the one monitoring tool I favorite the most, I baked the option to export the inventory as [file_sd_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config) and provide the groups the host is part of as metric labels
+As Prometheus is the most common monitoring tool these days and the one monitoring tool I favorite the most, I baked the option to export the inventory as  [file_sd_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config) and provide the groups the host is part of as metric labels

 ## Admiral main features:
 ### Inventory feature
 - Creation and Edit of hosts and groups in JSON structure using your favorite editor
-- Bulk import hosts / groups / child-groups from json file
+- Bulk import hosts/groups / child-groups from JSON file
-- Command line edit and delete of hosts, groups and their relationships
+- Command-line edit and delete of hosts, groups, and their relationships
-- Create new host / group from existing one (copy) to save time and need for configuration
+- Create a new host/group from an existing one (copy) to save time and need for configuration
-- Setting default common configurations for new hosts / groups
+- Setting default common configurations for new hosts/groups
 - MariaDB ssh proxy connection

 ### CLI features
 - Full auto-completion of commands
 - Realtime retrieval of hosts and groups for bash auto-completion
 - Export of the inventory in ansible readable structure
-- Export of the inventory in prometheus static file structure
+- Export of the inventory in Prometheus static file structure
 - Ansible ping command wrapper to validate ansible can communicate with the hosts
-- SSH command with proxy-jump option to leverage the hostname auto-completion
+- SSH command with proxy-jump option to leverage the hostname auto-comple

 Supported Operating systems
 ---------------------------

 -   Windows 10
--   MacOs
+-   macOS
 -   Linux - Tested on Debian x64 based operating systems (Debian, Ubuntu, Mint...) but should work on any x64 Linux distribution